 The learning process includes reflection, peer coaching, analysis, planning, practice and action.

-This employee engagement training for managers is supported by the Manager’s Guide to Engagement – a resource that managers can come back to time and again to develop the skills required to articulate the definition of engagement and hold productive conversations about why employee engagement matters.
+This employee engagement training for managers is supported by the Manager’s Guide to Engagement – a resource that managers can come back to time and again to develop the skills required to articulate the definition of engagement and hold productive conversations about why team engagement matters.

 Employee Engagement Training for Managers Outcomes

 - Understand what engagement is and why employee engagement matters

 - Learn the factors that impact individual engagement and clarify their own role as a manager in fostering high engagement

 - Identify actions for taking control of their own engagement

 - Identify actions they can take to establish trust, build confidence and unleash the potential of their team

 - Through reflection and peer consulting, prepare for a detailed engagement discussion with at least one employee

 - Develop the skills and confidence to establish individualized engagement partnerships with every person on their team